 to facilitate the answering of each question, you might read the question

-from the Answer Booklet prior to listening to that CD track.
+from the CE Test prior to listening to that CD track.
 By knowing

 what the question is ahead of time, you will then know the content to listen